 So I did.
 No nicotine patches, no tapering off, no belief that I was fighting an addiction, no backsliding.
 I just quit.
 I got a little antsy a few times during the first month, but after that it became easier.

-I don’t know how many people were smoking when I quit, but I do know that not nearly as many people smoke today as they did even 25 years ago, when the anti-smoking movement was becoming imbedded in American popular culture.
-As my wife – a lifelong non-smoker – pointed out recently, the pleasure that can come from smoking is no longer common knowledge among most people.
+I don’t know how many people were smoking when I quit, but I do know that not nearly as many people smoke today as they did even 25 years ago, when the anti-smoking movement was becoming embedded in American popular culture.
+As my wife – a lifelong non-smoker – pointed out, the pleasure that can come from smoking is no longer common knowledge among most people.

 I’ve never cared much for self-righteousness, and so I’ve found that being in the presence of zealous anti-smokers is often more unpleasant than being in the presence of someone who’s smoking.
-They say second-hand smoke is bad for you, but doesn’t sanctimoniousness give off some kind of toxin as well?
+They say second-hand smoke is bad for you, but I think sanctimoniousness also gives off some kind of toxin.

-Of course, lung cancer, heart disease and emphysema are a steep price to pay for a few moments of relaxation, but life is full of contradictions and ironies.
-We’re undoubtedly healthier for not smoking, but sometimes I think the world -- or at least the United States -- has become a bitchier place without tobacco.
+Of course, lung cancer, heart disease and emphysema are a steep price to pay for a few moments of relaxation, and the sins of the tobacco companies' marketing campaigns before the 1960s were truly egregious.
+Still, life is full of ironies and contradictions.
+We’re undoubtedly healthier for not smoking, and Big Tobacco truly deserved severe punishment.
+But sometimes I think the world -- or at least the United States -- has become a bitchier place without tobacco.

 Hitler and the Nazis were ardently opposed to smoking, and smoking was banned in all Nazi office buildings.
 Hitler’s fascist partner, Benito Mussolini, didn’t like smoking or smokers either.

 Yes, I know, it’s a screwy theory.
-But then, the smokers won the war, and the anti-smokers lost.
+But then, for whatever it's worth, the smokers won the war, and the anti-smokers lost.